NanoSim/SOFT5/doc/manual/01_preface.md

-the semantic web, however SOFT5 sacrifises the richness and dynamic flexibility of the Resource Description Framework (RDF) with a pragmatic and minimalistic approach that is suitable for representing data and "state" in scientific software, and related this to persistant storage.
+the semantic web, however SOFT5 sacrifises the richness and dynamic flexibility of the Resource Description Framework (RDF) with a pragmatic and minimalistic approach that is suitable for representing data and "state" in scientific software, and how this relates to persistant storage (i.e. physical data storage on a harddisk in a given file format).

 Porto extends SOFT5 to target different use cases in scope of the NanoSim project.
 The different software packages developed as part of